Gluten Free Coffee Barbeque Sauce Recipe

 The list of ingredients looks intimidating but most of them are probably already hanging out in your pantry or spice cabinet.
 And there is only about 10 minutes of active work time; the rest is just letting your stove do the work.

-1 tablespoon chipotle in adobe sauce (2 peppers and some of the sauce)
+- 1 tablespoon chipotle in adobo sauce – 2 peppers and some of the sauce